Ribcage painPain - ribcage

 Ribcage pain includes any pain or discomfort in the area of the ribs.

-With a broken rib, the painis worse when bending and twisting the body.
-Such movement does not cause the pain in those who have pleurisy (swelling of the lining of the lungs) or muscle spasms.
+With a broken rib, the pain is worse when bending and twisting the body.
+This movement does not cause the pain in someone who has pleurisy (swelling of the lining of the lungs) or muscle spasms.

 - Bruised, cracked, or fractured rib